GospelSounders/adventhymnals/content/02.christ-in-song/04.201-300/07.261-270/02.The-Matchless-Worth/docs.md

 ---
+title: |
-title: 262.
-The Matchless Worth
+    262. The Matchless Worth - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 262.
+The Matchless Worth.
+O could I speak the matchless worth, O could I sound the glories forth, Which in my Saviour shine!
+I'd soar and touch the heav'nly strings, And view with Gabriel while he sings In notes almost divine, In notes almost divine.
+    keywords:  |
-    keywords: Christ in Song, The Matchless Worth, O could I speak the matchless worth,
+        Christ in Song, adventhymnals, advent hymnals, The Matchless Worth, O could I speak the matchless worth.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 262. THE MATCHLESS WORTH
+####  Christ in Song,

 ```txt
 1.